 Beavers are builders; humans are too.
 Similarities do not end there.

-In this series of articles, the beaver symbolises human libido (id) to ease learning a bit, through what is may be called soft distance-making.
-By psychological distance and other forms of distancing, things do not seem too burdensome at times.
+In this series of articles, the beaver symbolises human libido (id) to ease learning a bit, through what is may be called the art of distance-making.
+By psychological distance and other forms of distancing, what is mentioned hardly seems very burdensome at first glance, and maybe longer.

 In psychoanalytic theory, the term libido is part of the id - understood as a driving force of much behavior, and not just sexual energy.
 Sigmund Freud posited that id is unconscious, primal energy.
 The id seeks pleasure and is controlled by what Freud termed the pleasure principle, which is aiming for the greatest amount of pleasure possible.
 People may not become well aware of many of these urges.